bbannour/SPTG/tutorials/model_specification.md

 ## Encoding of the timed symbolic transition system in XLIA

-The SPTG framework, being an extension of the DIVERSITY symbolic execution platform, uses its entry language to express models of timed symbolic transition systems.
+The SPTG framework, being an extension of the Diversity symbolic execution platform, uses its entry language to express models of timed symbolic transition systems.
 This language, called **XLIA** (**eXecutable Language for Interaction and Architecture**), is designed for specifying the behavior of component-based systems.

 In XLIA, components are referred to as machines.
 These machines are communicating, hierarchical, and heterogeneous, and their evaluation semantics can be customized to support different analysis or execution contexts.